2008 New York Giants season: Week 10: at Philadelphia Eagles

 Coming off their home win over the Cowboys, the Giants flew to Lincoln Financial Field for a Week 10 NFC East duel with the Philadelphia Eagles on Sunday Night Football.
-In the first quarter, New York trailed early as Eagles WR DeSean Jackson got a 9-yard TD run.
-The Giants responded with QB Eli Manning completing a 17-yard TD pass to WR Plaxico Burress, along with kicker John Carney getting a 27-yard field goal.
-In the second quarter, the Giants increased their lead as Manning completed a 1-yard TD pass to TE Kevin Boss.
-Philadelphia responded with QB Donovan McNabb completing a 10-yard TD pass to WR Jason Avant.
+In the first quarter, New York trailed early as Eagles wide receiver DeSean Jackson got a 9-yard touchdown run.
+The Giants responded with quarterback Eli Manning completing a 17-yard touchdown pass to wide receiver Plaxico Burress, along with kicker John Carney getting a 27-yard field goal.
+In the second quarter, the Giants increased their lead as Manning completed a 1-yard touchdown pass to tight end Kevin Boss.
+Philadelphia responded with quarterback Donovan McNabb completing a 10-yard touchdown pass to wide receiver Jason Avant.
 New York answered right back as Carney got a 26-yard field goal.
 The Eagles would close out the half as kicker David Akers got a 29-yard field goal.

-In the third quarter, Philadelphia took the lead as McNabb completed a 7-yard TD pass to WR Hank Baskett.
-The Giants replied with RB Brandon Jacobs getting a 3-yard TD run.
-New York increased their lead as Carney nailed a 28-yard field goal, along with Jacobs getting another 3-yard TD run (with a failed 2-point conversion).
-The Eagles tried to come back as McNabb completed a 2-yard TD pass to WR Kevin Curtis.
+In the third quarter, Philadelphia took the lead as McNabb completed a 7-yard touchdown pass to wide receiver Hank Baskett.
+The Giants replied with running back Brandon Jacobs getting a 3-yard touchdown run.
+New York increased their lead as Carney nailed a 28-yard field goal, along with Jacobs getting another 3-yard touchdown run (with a failed 2-point conversion).
+The Eagles tried to come back as McNabb completed a 2-yard touchdown pass to wide receiver Kevin Curtis.
 Big Blue's defense managed to prevent any possible comeback, preserving the lead.

 With the win, the Giants improved to 8–1.